zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 to consider while converting that given tensor shape is the tensor shape which is required by the final model.</p>

-## Name of the Repository

-<p align="justify">ESRGAN is used together with RRDB.
-This is
-the base concept.
-I provide tools for the conversion between ESRGAN models and converter for this methodology.
-So after some back and forth the name was born.
-At the latest when I understood the connections better.</p>

-## What is Implemented So Far
+## Description What Is Implemented So Far

 <p align="justify">I have converted the original supplied converter
 for old RSGAN to the new RSGAN for my personal purposes.
 Then I